Ibersheim

 Ibersheim (/de/, /pfl/) is the district of Worms (Rhineland-Palatinate) that is furthest from the city centre and the smallest in terms of population.

-The small locality has a rich history going back 1500 years and an exemplary agriculture and is situated in a protected area of the Old Rhine.
+The small locality has a history going back 1500 years and is situated in a protected area of the Old Rhine.

 History

 Ibersheim is mentioned in the Wormser wall-building ordinance from around 900 as one of the places that shared responsibility for maintaining the city wall of Worms.

 Geography

 Geographical location

 Ibersheim is part of the Wonnegau region and borders on the local subdistricts of Worms-Rheindürkheim, Osthofen, Eich (Rhinehessen) and Hamm am Rhein.

 In the east, the Rhine forms a 5 km natural subdistrict and federal state border (river kilometres 453.5 to 458.4).
 The area is part of a former Rhine flood plain in the Upper Rhine Lowlands.
 With a total area of 972.1 ha, Ibersheim is the fifth-largest of 13 districts of Worms; it occupies 8.9% of the total urban area.
 The lowest point of Worms is at 86.5 m on Ibersheimer Wörth; the highest point is at 89.5 m by the graveyard.

 The Ibersheim subdistrict has been part of the protected landscape Rheinhessisches Rheingebiet since 1977.
 Rhine floods and low flow have to be expected.
 The woods Ibersheimer Wäldchen, on the land parcel Mittellache, also called Mittlach, located in a former alluvial forest, have been considered a natural monument since 1966.
 Other areas worthy of protection with standing water vegetation and birds are on the Ibersheimer Wörth.